daos-stack/daos/docs/admin/pool_operations.md

 rebuild status can be consulted via the pool query and will be expanded with more information.

+## Pool-Wise Redundancy Factor (PW_RF)

+When there are cascading multiple failures, if the number of failed fault domains exceeds the PW_RF, there could be unrecoverable errors and applications could suffer from data loss.
+Especially when there is power or network outage, it could cause massive node/engine failures.
+In most cases those failures can be recovered and DAOS engines can be restarted and work again.

+Administrator can set PW_RF by environment variable "DAOS_PW_RF".
+When SWIM reports an engine is dead, if the number of failed fault domain exceeds or is going to exceed PW_RF, it will not change pool map immediately.
+Instead, it will give critical log message "intolerable unavailability: engine rank x", so administrator should check and try to recover those engines, and bring back those engines by "dmg system start --ranks=x" one by one, needs not reintegrate it back.

+For unrecoverable failures, administrator can still exclude it explicitly that is not affected by PW_RF.
+However, data loss is expected as the number of unrecoverable failures exceeds PW_RF.

 ## Recovering Container Ownership

 Typically users are expected to manage their containers.
 However, in the event